A new study shows that candidates doing an online Skype or Zoom interview for a new job are at a substantial disadvantage.

 The online students “may form more negative impressions of the instructor than the in-class students, for no other reason than the medium of communication,” she said.

 “We’re not saying that Zoom interviews are bad,” said another of the study’s co-authors, Devin Burns.
 “What we’re saying is that you can’t fairly compare them with face-to-face sessions, and employers need to keep things standardized.”

-Tip for job-searchers: make a point of addressing everyone
+Tip for online job searchers: make a point of addressing everyone

-Another tip the researchers offer is for virtual job applicants to make a point of addressing all online observers who are participating in the interview, and not only the ones who are most immediately visible.
+Another tip the researchers offer: make a point of addressing all online observers who are participating in the interview.

 Study: “Just Sit Back and Watch: Large Disparities between Video and Face-to-face Interview Observers in Applicant Ratings“